ICD codes: G44 G44.0 What is the ICD Code?

 - The attacks come in phases, or “clusters”.

-- Other differences from other types of headache include concomitant symptoms such as a streaming eye, runny nose or drooping eyelid.
+- Cluster headaches differ from other types of headache in their concomitant symptoms, such as streaming eyes, a runny nose or a drooping eyelid.

 - Special migraine medication or inhaling pure oxygen can ease the pain in most cases.

-- Men are affected approximately three times as often as women.
+- Men are affected by cluster headaches three times as often as women.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.